dtinblack/dtinblack.github.io/_posts/2017-06-26-more-to-innovation.md

 The first thing to observe about the statement is that it identifies a problem:
 "The NHS is slow at innovation" and a solution: "it doesn't have enough money".
 Digging deeper there are three concepts that are at best unclear: "slow", "innovation" and "enough".
 Starting with "slow" it is unclear how slow is slow - is it a perception or are there some hard facts ? ( a quick web search produces no hard facts about the speed of innovation in the NHS ).
 Next "innovation"; another search on the web shows that there are many definitions of innovation ( around 1,980,000,000 hits ! ) and therefore scope for many experts and management consultant to debate its definition for many years ahead.
 Finally "enough" - how much is "enough" ?  - twice the current amount, three times the current amount ?
-Therefore we can conclude that the stated problem, and solution, is loaded with confusion and can only lead to further confusion, wasting time and money.
+Therefore we can conclude that the stated problem, and solution, is loaded with confusion and can only lead to further confusion, and result in wasting time and money.

 A better example of analysing a problem when it is written down is: